fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <ul>
   <li>Global (and fast) Content Delivery Network (CDN)</li>
   <li>It works with AWS and on-site architecture</li>
-  <li>It can block countries, but the best place to do to it is WAF.
+  <li>It can block countries, but the best place to do it is WAF.
 With WAF you must create an ACL that includes the IP restrictions required and then associate the web ACL with the CloudFront distribution.</li>
   <li>If you need to prevent users in specific countries from accessing your content, you can use the CloudFront geo restriction feature</li>
   <li>Replicate part of your application to AWS Edge Locations (content is served at the edge)</li>
   <li>Edge location: location to cache the content</li>